- Home

 We are only obliged to keep your certificates for one year after which they will be securely destroyed.
 Replacements will only be available directly from the relevant awarding bodies at a cost as previously mentioned.

-A celebration event will be held on Thursday 20 November allowing students to come back together and collect certificates.
-Further details of the event will be published on the school website and emailed to parents nearer the time.
+A celebration event will be arranged towards the end of the year allowing you to come back together and collect your certificates.
+The date of this event will be published on the school website and emailed to parents in the autumn term.

 If you are unable to attend the celebration evening, there are other ways to collect your certificates.
 Students remaining at Ralph Allen School will be issued with their certificates via their tutors.
-If students do not remain at Ralph Allen to attend sixth form, certificates will be made available for collection from the main school reception for a limited period between 1 - 5 December 2025.
+If students do not remain at Ralph Allen to attend sixth form, certificates will be made available for collection from the main school reception for a limited period early in December.

-A celebration event held on Wednesday 7 January 2026 allowing you to come back together and collect your certificates.
+A celebration event will be arranged in early January allowing you to come back together and collect your certificates.
 The date of this event will be published on the school website and emailed to alumni.
 If you are unable to attend this event certificates will be made available for collection from the main school reception for a limited period.

 Previous Years Certificates